Unilever: History

-1921–1940
+1930–1940

-In September 1929, Unilever was formed by a merger of Dutch Margarine Unie and British soapmaker Lever Brothers, with the name of Unilever a blend word of the name of both companies.
+Unilever was formed by a merger of Dutch Margarine Unie and British soapmaker Lever Brothers in 1930, with the name of Unilever a blend word of the name of both companies.

 In the 1930s, the business grew, and new ventures were launched in Africa and Latin America.
 During this time, Unilever acquired the United Africa Company, created from a merger of the African & Eastern Trade Corporation and the Royal Niger Company, which oversaw British trade interests in present-day Nigeria during the colonial era.

 The Nazi occupation of Europe during the Second World War meant that Unilever was unable to reinvest its capital into Europe, so it instead acquired new businesses in the United Kingdom and the United States.

-In 1943, it acquired T. J. Lipton, a majority stake in Frosted Foods (owner of the Birds Eye brand in the UK) and Batchelors Peas, one of the largest vegetables canners in the United Kingdom.
+In 1943, it acquired T. J. Lipton, a majority stake in Frosted Foods (owner of the Birds Eye brand in the United Kingdom) and Batchelors Peas, one of the largest vegetables canners in the United Kingdom.
 In 1944, Pepsodent was acquired.

 In 1933, Unilever Indonesia was established in December as Lever Zeepfabrieken N.V. and had operations in Cikarang, West Java at Rungkut, East Java and North Sumatra.